-We have audited the accompanying consolidated balance sheets of Birks Group Inc. (the "Company") as of March 25, 2023 and March 26, 2022, the related consolidated statements of operations, other comprehensive income (loss), changes in stockholders' equity (deficiency), and cash flows for the years ended March 25, 2023, March 26, 2022 and March 27, 2021, and the related notes (collectively, the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 25, 2023 and March 26, 2022, and the results of its operations and its cash flows for the years ended March 25, 2023, March 26, 2022 and March 27, 2021, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheets of Birks Group Inc. (the "Company") as of March 30, 2024 and March 25, 2023, the related consolidated statements of operations, other comprehensive income (loss), changes in stockholders' equity (deficiency), and cash flows for each of the years ended March 30, 2024, March 25, 2023 and March 26, 2022, and the related notes (collectively, the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 30, 2024 and March 25, 2023, and the results of its operations and its cash flows for each of the years ended March 30, 2024, March 25, 2023 and March 26, 2022, in conformity with U.S. generally accepted accounting principles.